VersionClimber/CiSE_multilanguage/README.md

 ## Invocation of VersionClimber

-vclimb -- will fetch the packages from git, retrieve all the versions, install each configuration (set of package-version pairs) suggested by the Version Climber software, then invoke the run part of the config.yaml on that installed configuration.
+vclimb -a -- will fetch the packages from git, retrieve all the versions, install each configuration (set of package-version pairs) suggested by the Version Climber software, then invoke the run part of the config.yaml on that installed configuration.
 The output is configuration that works sorted based on the priorities in config.yaml